In this article, we will explore all public areas onboard the Norwegian Encore.

 Onda – Deck 8

-A full review on Onda by Scarpetta can be found on EatSleepCruise here: Onda by Scarpetta Restaurant Review.
+A full review of Onda by Scarpetta can be found on EatSleepCruise here:

 Deck 8 – Tradewinds

-Norwegian Encore has a large shopping area in the middle called tradewinds.
-You can buy just about anything here, perfume, gifts, make up, toys, you name it.
+Norwegian Encore has a large shopping area in the middle called Tradewinds.
+You can buy just about anything here – perfume, gifts, makeup, toys, medicines, toiletries – you name it.

 Photo Gallery – Deck 8